Pengyu Nie

 (Coq'20).
 Paris, France, July 2020.

-6. Debugging the performance of Maven's test isolation: Experience report. [slides]
+6. Debugging the Performance of Maven's Test Isolation: Experience Report. [slides]

 Pengyu Nie, Ahmet Celik, Matthew Coley, Aleksandar Milicevic, Jonathan Bell, and Milos Gligoric.